 Godolphin, Trevano and Trelowarren are close.
 The Eden Project

 is a 45 minutue run, and a day trip to the Isles of Scilly

-by helicopter to see the famous Tresco gardens.
+by helicopter from Land's End Airport to the famous Tresco Abbey Gardens is possible.

 For golfers, West Cornwall and Tehidy Golf